rackspace/runway/docs/source/cfngin/lookups/file.rst

     }

-- **parameterized-b64** - The same as parameterized, with the results additionally wrapped in ``{ "Fn::Base64": ... }`` , which is what you actually need for
+- **parameterized-b64** - The same as parameterized, with the results additionally wrapped in ``{ "Fn::Base64": ... }``, which can be used as EC2 UserData.
-  EC2 UserData.

-  When using parameterized-b64 for UserData, you should use a local parameter defined as such.
+  When using parameterized-b64 for UserData, you should use a parameter defined as such.

   .. code-block:: python